sisigitadi/PromptMatrix/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 An intuitive web application designed to help users **understand prompt engineering principles** and **construct effective, well-structured prompts** for various AI models.
-PromptMatrix V5.0 is your enhanced guide and toolkit for mastering AI communication, offering structured and interactive frameworks for text, image, video, and music generation.
+PromptMatrix V5.0 is your enhanced guide and toolkit for mastering AI communication, offering structured and interactive framework for text, image, video, and music generation.
 This tool is **not an AI itself**, but a powerful assistant for building and learning about prompts.

 **[➡️ Live Demo (GitHub Pages) Link: https://sisigitadi.github.io/promptmatrix/](#)**